 Park Pride offers two funding paths to help make your park dreams a reality depending on the size and the scope of your desired improvement.
 Explore the options below for whether you’re seeking funding for small or large capital improvements for your neighborhood park.

-Park Pride’s Small Change Grants help to fund small improvements in your park.
-Awards range in size from $250 to $2,500 and require a match of community investment.
+Park Pride’s Small Change Grants help to fund volunteer-led improvements in your park.
+Awards range in size from $250 to $2,500 to support efforts for growing your Friends of the Park group.

-Registered Friends of the Park groups in the City of Atlanta, unincorporated DeKalb County, and the City of Brookhaven can apply for Small Change Grants year-round.
+Registered Friends of the Park groups in the City of Atlanta, unincorporated DeKalb County, and the City of Brookhaven can apply for Small Change Grants on a rolling basis until funds are expended for the fiscal year, which starts July 1.

 Small Capital Improvements